-- 9.2.1 Except when the positional element of an SSR response cannot be resolved (see Note following 9.2.1 e)), SSR-derived information may be used alone for the provision of horizontal separation between aircraft in the circumstances and under the conditions specified below: - a) Within the coverage area of the associated primary radar, e.g. the fact that the primary radar echoes of certain aircraft are not, or not continuously, presented on the radar display due to the reflecting characteristics of such aircraft, clutter, etc. In this case, SSR responses may be used for the separation of transponder-equipped aircraft and, additionally, for the separation of transponder-equipped aircraft from other known aircraft not using SSR but displayed clearly on the primary radar display, provided that the SSR response from any aircraft (not necessarily the one being provided separation) coincides with the primary radar echo of the same aircraft.
+9.2 Use of SSR-derived information for the provision of separation between aircraft a) Within the coverage area of the associated primary radar, e.g. the fact that the primary radar echoes of certain aircraft are not, or not continuously, presented on the radar display due to the reflecting characteristics of such aircraft, clutter, etc. In this case, SSR responses may be used for the separation of transponder-equipped aircraft and, additionally, for the separation of transponder-equipped aircraft from other known aircraft not using SSR but displayed clearly on the primary radar display, provided that the SSR response from any aircraft (not necessarily the one being provided separation) coincides with the primary radar echo of the same aircraft.